University Catalog

 UNIV 1131STUDENT SUCCESS1

-Communication Competence - pass oral presentation requirement in GEOL 3441 or GEOL 3443, or complete COMS 1301, COMS 2302, or other equivalent course
+Communication Competence - pass oral presentation requirement in GEOL 3441 or GEOL 3443, or complete COMS 1301, COMS 2302, or equivalent course

 Computer Competence - pass Computer Skills Placement test or any computer-related course such as: